bodypas/c50/README.md

-# My project for c50 course
+# My projects for c50 course